RaghavendraGaleppa/NovelDownloader/README.md

 # Step 4: Check the progress at any time
 # The info command still operates on the folder path
 python tool.py info -d "./Novels/My_Awesome_Novel"

+# You can also list all novels in the database at any time
+python tool.py list

 # Step 5: If scraping was interrupted, resume it by providing the title
 python tool.py scrape --novel-title "My Awesome Novel" -m 50